AlexDasUvt/Easy-cook/README.md

 In recipe menu, user is able to search through database containing detailed recipes using tags.
 User can search with up to 3 tags(case sensitive).
 If recipe sounds interesting, user can save it in My list to access it later through My List menu.
+User can view recipe in detailed without saving it through View Recipe function in My List menu.

 ### My list